pclaridy/us-housing-market-analytics-2023/README.md

 - **R² Score**: Employed as a supplementary metric, it represents the proportion of variance in the dependent variable that's predictable from the independent variables.
 It gives an idea of the goodness of fit of a model.

+- **MAE (Mean Absolute Error)** and **Explained Variance Score**: Additional metrics used for a more comprehensive evaluation of model performance.

-### Hyperparameter Tuning
+### Hyperparameter Tuning and Feature Engineering

-Hyperparameter tuning was conducted to optimize each model's performance.
-This process involved:
+Hyperparameter tuning and feature engineering were conducted to optimize each model's performance and enhance the predictive power of the features:

+- **Feature Engineering**:
+  - **Polynomial Features**: Generated polynomial and interaction features to capture more complex relationships between variables.

+- **Hyperparameter Tuning**:
   - **RandomizedSearchCV**: This method was used for its efficiency in searching through a large hyperparameter space.
 It randomly selects a subset of the parameter combinations, allowing for a broad yet computationally feasible search.

-- **Parameter Grids**: Specific for each model, they included parameters like `n_estimators`, `max_depth`, and `learning_rate` for tree-based models, `C` and `kernel` for SVR, and `hidden_layer_sizes` and `activation` for MLPRegressor.
-The choice of parameters was based on their potential impact on model performance.
+  - **Parameter Grids**: Specific for each model, they included parameters like `n_estimators`, `max_depth`, `learning_rate` for tree-based models, `C` and `kernel` for SVR, and `hidden_layer_sizes` and `activation` for MLPRegressor.
   - **Impact on Performance**: Hyperparameter tuning allowed for the refinement of each model, often resulting in improved RMSE scores.

-It helped in identifying the best-performing model configurations, which were crucial in making accurate predictions.
+- **Ensemble Techniques**:
+  - **StackingRegressor**: A model that stacks the output of individual models and uses a Ridge regression as a final estimator to improve predictions.

+- **Optimizing KNeighborsRegressor**:
+  - **GridSearchCV**: Used to determine the best 'k' value for KNeighborsRegressor, ensuring optimal performance.

-This meticulous approach to modeling, evaluation, and hyperparameter tuning ensured the robustness and reliability of the predictive models, thus enabling accurate real estate price predictions.
+This meticulous approach to modeling, evaluation, hyperparameter tuning, and feature engineering ensured the robustness and reliability of the predictive models, thus enabling accurate real estate price predictions.